-- a.
-When a regulatory floodway has not been designated, no new construction, substantial improvements or other development (including fill) shall be permitted within Zones A1-30 and AE on the Flood Insurance Rate Maps (FIRM), unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one (1) foot. - b.
-The County may approve certain development within Zones A1-30, AE, AH on the Flood Insurance Rate Maps (FIRM) which increases the water surface elevation of the base flood by more than one (1) foot, provided that the County first applies for a conditional FIRM revision through FEMA (Conditional Letter of Map Revision), pursuant to 44 CFR Chapter 1, Section 65.12, of the National Flood Insurance Program regulations.
+a.
+When a regulatory floodway has not been designated, no new construction, substantial improvements, or other development (including fill) shall be permitted within Zones A1-30 and AE on the Flood Insurance Rate Maps (FIRM), unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one-half foot at any point within the County.

+b.
+The County may approve certain development within Zones A1-30, AE, AFT on the Flood Insurance Rate Maps (FIRM) which increases the water surface elevation of the base flood by more than one-half foot, provided that the County first applies for a conditional FIRM revision through FEMA (Conditional Letter of Map Revision), pursuant to 44 CFR Chapter 1, Section 65.12, of the National Flood Insurance Program regulations.